DeveloperJosh/Simple-Chat/Readme.md

 #### Can i host my own server?

-Yes, you just need to download the js file or download and run teh exe file.
+Yes, you just need to download the js file or download and run the exe file.